-In Agile methodology, each sprint involves iterative changes in software that may cause problems with existing functionality.
-As a result, regression testing is critical to the Agile process.
+In the agile methodology, each sprint involves iterative changes in software that may cause problems with existing functionality.
+As a result, regression testing is critical to the agile process.
 Quality assurance (QA) teams should ideally develop test scripts alongside each sprint to ensure that regression testing is executed in a timely way.
-Regression testing in Agile is typically continuous and automated to allow development teams to stay focused on innovating with new features and releases.
-By embedding regression tests into the Agile process, software teams can reduce the risk of defects and minimize the time required for developers to fix them.
+Regression testing in agile is typically continuous and automated to allow development teams to stay focused on innovating with new features and releases.
+By embedding regression tests into the agile process, software teams can reduce the risk of defects and minimize the time required for developers to fix them.

 When is regression testing performed?